-The grey line is the ground-based boundary around the world that separates day from night, sunlight from shadow.
+The grev line is the ground-based boundary around the world that separates day from night, sunlight from shadow.

-Many operators believe, and with some justification, that signals beamed along the grey line near sunrise or sunset will Fig 12.24: Grey-line propagation map reach distant locations that are also experiencing sunrise or sunset for relatively short periods of time when conventional predictions may appear to be pessimistic.
+Many operators believe, and with some justification (Fig 12.28), that signals beamed along the grey line near sunrise or sunset will reach distant locations that are also experiencing sunrise or sunset for relatively short periods of time when conventional predictions may appear to be pessimistic.

 Noon is a north-south phenomenon; all places having the same longitude encounter it at the same instant of time.
 But the grey line runs north and south only at the equinoxes, in March and September.
 At all other times it cuts across the entire range of meridians and time zones.
 Sunrise and sunset are the periods when MUFs may be expected to rise or fall through their greatest range of the day.
+Fig 12.29 illustrates this effect.